Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Theorem

 These functions are holomorphic outside the unit disk.
 Let us extend their definition to the open unit disk with a slit:

 where $G(z)$ is the generating function (polynomial) of the solution to \eqref{maineq}:

-As will be shown later (see Section \ref{sec:H1}), the definitions in \eqref{GinD} are tailored so that $G_0(z)$ and $G_1(z)$ extend holomorphically to the unit circle as well, due to equation \eqref{form} or its Fourier domain equivalent \eqref{cond}.
+As will be shown later in Section \ref{sec:H1}, the definitions in \eqref{GinD} are tailored so that $G_{0}(z)$ and $G_{1}(z)$ extend holomorphically to the unit circle.
+This is due to equation \eqref{form} or, more precisely, its Fourier domain equivalent \eqref{cond}.
+Thus, in fact, these functions are sectionally holomorphic in $\mathbb C\setminus [0,1]$.

 In view of \eqref{sa}, the quantities of interest are recovered from the generating functions \eqref{GG} through the limits